cyberxander90/gulp-handlebars-file-include/README.md

 Gulp plugin for create html templates in a simpler way.
 A very common problem when developers create html templates for a site, is the amount of repeated html code.
-This module resolve that problem allowing you define a repeated section of code in a separated file, for later invoke it in the final file.
-Much better still, this allow build semantic templates with [handlebars](http://handlebarsjs.com/).
+This module resolve that problem allowing you define a sections of code in separated files, for later invoke it.
+Much better still, this allow you build semantic templates with [handlebars](http://handlebarsjs.com/).

 ## Installation